Russian minelayer Prut: First World War

 On 28 October 1914, Prut was sent from Sevastopol to Yalta to transfer an infantry battalion there to Sevastopol, but around midnight, before reaching Yalta, it was ordered to return and prepare to lay mines around the area.

 On the next day, 29 October, the Prut and three destroyers under the command of Captain 1st Rank Prince Vladimir Trubetskoy (which had the task of supporting the Prut in case of an enemy encounter) encountered the ex-German (Ottoman) battlecruiser Goeben near Sevastopol.

 The destroyers tried to cover Prut and make a torpedo attack but were repulsed by the fire of Goebens secondary batteries; the lead destroyer Leitenant Pushchin was heavily damaged by three direct hits of 150 mm shells, but managed to reach Sevastopol (losses of her crew were 5 dead, 2 missing and 12 wounded).
 Goeben then shelled the Prut and set it on fire.
 Unable to flee from the superior enemy, her commander, Captain 2nd Rank Georgy Bykov ordered to prepare the ship for scuttling; the crew opened her watertight compartments and began to board her lifeboats.Goeben and one of her escort destroyers fired at the sinking minelayer for some time.

-When the ship began to sink, the ship's priest Hieromonk Anthony (Smirnov) gave up his place on the lifeboat and from the sinking ship blessed the sailors sailing away; he died with the ship, for this feat Hieromonk Antony was posthumously awarded the Order of Saint George 4th Class.
+When the ship began to sink, the ship's priest Hieromonk Anthony (Smirnov) gave up his place on the lifeboat and from the sinking ship blessed the sailors sailing away; he died with the ship.
+He was posthumously awarded the Order of Saint George 4th Class for this action.

 At 08:40, the Prut disappeared under the water.
 From among her crew 30 men perished, the majority of the crew (about 145 men) escaped on lifeboats, the Ottoman destroyers Samsun and Taşoz rescued and took 75 men prisoner, including the ship's commander, and handed them over to the Goeben.